Mithun103/simplewebserver/README.md

 ![Alt Text](./image/server.PNG)

 ## RESULT:
-is developed to display a top five web application developement frameworks
+it is developed to display a top five web application developement frameworks